My UB To-Do List

 The housing deposit is $200 for Graduate and Undergraduate students.
 You may add the housing deposit to your tuition deposit and send one amount of money.
 Graduate students will pay $300 (tuition and housing) and Undergraduate students will pay $400 (tuition and housing).

 To pay your deposits, simply send us a bank draft or money order, drawn on a U.S. bank, payable to the “University of Bridgeport.”
-Mail your bank draft or money order, along with your University of Bridgeport Acceptance Confirmation Form, Housing Contract and Easy Living Contract that were sent to you in the mail, to the following address: University of Bridgeport, Office of International Admissions, 126 Park Avenue, Bridgeport, CT 06604 USA.
+Mail your bank draft or money order, along with your University of Bridgeport Acceptance Confirmation Form, Housing Contract that were sent to you in the mail, to the following address: University of Bridgeport, Office of International Admissions, 126 Park Avenue, Bridgeport, CT 06604 USA.
 You must include your full name (last name and first name) and your University ID number with ALL deposit payments.

 Very Important Notice: If you are outside the U.S., you should NOT pay your deposits until AFTER you have obtained your F-1 Student Visa from the American Embassy/Consulate in your home country.